JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers.md

 You can for example set the default and maximum number of messages to return to 0, so that new incomers won't see any previously sent message.

-You can also uncheck "enable archiving": if unchecked, the message will be pruned in the server restarts.
+You can also uncheck "enable archiving": if unchecked, messages will be pruned if the server restarts.

 By unchecking "Persistent", the room will be cleared if there is no more participant.

 ## Delete the chat content

-If you want to delete the chat content, [Open the chat in fullscreen](/peertube-plugin-livechat/documentation/user/viewers), then open the top menu and click on "Destroy".
+If you want to delete the chat content, [open the chat in fullscreen](/peertube-plugin-livechat/documentation/user/viewers), then open the top menu and click on "Destroy".
 A popup will open, asking a confirmation.
 To avoid errors, the popup will ask you the "XMPP address" of the chat room.
 This address can be obtain using the "Details" menu in the top menu.